 Terra Firma Ground Investigation

-Terra Firma Ground Investigation has expertise in open and closed loop borehole drilling for exploiting ground source energy.
+Terra Firma Ground Investigation has expertise in open and closed loop borehole drilling for exploiting ground source energy for clean heating.

 See timelapse video of borehole drilling at LSBU.